 Lifting devices must safely carry the working weight of the product.
-See "Breaker specifications" on page 70.
 Place chains or slings, as shown by the illustration, to lift the product.

 Note: Before starting to operate the breaker, always replace the lifting eye with a blanking screw.